 Child Benefit

-Child Benefit continues for the surviving parent or carer if a child is still eligible.
-If you are taking on care of a child whose parent has died, the benefit may transfer to you.
-See our guide to Guardian’s Allowance if both parents have died – this is a separate payment worth £22.10 per week per child (2025/26).
+Why acting quickly matters: Child Benefit overpayments become a debt of the estate.
+If payments continue after the date of death and are not recovered, HMRC can ask the executor to return them, and there is no hardship exception.
+Child Benefit continues for a surviving parent or carer if a child is still eligible.
+If you are taking on the care of a child whose parent has died, the benefit may transfer to you.
+See our guide to Guardian’s Allowance if both parents have died – a separate payment worth £22.95 per week per child (2026/27).

 How long does it take?